itscrisu/itscrisu/README.md

 # Hi, I'm Cristian 👋

 ## About Me
-Semi senior Software Developer with 3+ years of experience, currently working as a software developer while pursuing a degree in International Business.
+Semi senior Software Developer with 3+ years of experience.
 Passionate about building efficient systems and optimizing processes.

-## Professional Experience
-- 🚀 Semisenior Software Developer
-- 💻 Tech Stack: React, TypeScript, Terraform, AWS

 ## Technical Skills
 ### Development